wso2/docs-is/en/docs/deploy/monitor/elk-mask-sensitive-information-in-logs.md

-# Mask Sensitive Information in Logs
+# Configure Log Masking with Filebeat

 Log files and the product console may contain business sensitive information.
 To avoid such information being exposed, users can mask sensitive information through Filebeat.